 This area has high fish and wildlife values and it is understood that these need to be protected.
-Fish species indigenous to the area have been included in the EMP and Foreseeable impacts have been explained in detail for each bridge-crossing site.
+Fish species indigenous to the area have been included in the EMP.
+Foreseeable fish impacts have been explained in detail within the EMP.